-Cartons are part of the advertising mix for products as they are displayed at the point of sale – in the shop as well as in the internet.
-It is estimated that about 75% of purchasing decisions in the store are made in front of the shelf and so a carton can help ensure that a product is seen and so purchased.
+Cartons are part of the advertising mix for products as they are displayed at the point of sale – in the shop as well as on the internet.
+It is estimated that about 75% of purchasing decisions in store are made right in front of the shelf – so a carton can help ensure that a product is seen and then purchased.
 In a survey with both consumers and experts, it was established that packaging was seen to be the most effective form of advertising to persuade consumers to buy a product again.

 Cartons have a high quality image, offer strong shelf impact and are highly regarded by the consumer.
 Innovative shapes and interesting print finishes combine to offer instant attraction and ensure brand recognition is maximised.
 The graph below shows what percentage of respondents correctly recognised the brand at differing time periods.
 It can be clearly seen that the product packed in a carton was recognised much faster by more people than the product packaged in plastic.

 Cartons and cartonboard are well liked by consumers and in a study by the Karmasin Institute, it was found that cartons have a reliable and safe image.
 In addition, a further study showed that elderly people, who now account for a much larger proportion of consumers, found cartons much easier to recognise, open and use than other forms of packaging.
 Cartons project quality and consumers then tend to relate this to the product so giving carton packed products a better chance of success.

 Consumers like cartons.
 They trust them and find them easier to use than other forms of packaging.
 In addition they are easy to crush and recycle and cartons have an excellent record with facilities in place all over Europe to recover them and return them for recycling.
 And consumers regard cartons as eco-friendly: Market research carried out by Audience Selection showed that consumers consider cartons to be the most environmentally friendly packaging option.
 Studies have shown that consumers like the feel of cartons and value their environmental credentials.